Installing Ubisoft Connect on the Steam Deck

 Swap to the .local directory

-You should know this folder name from earlier on in this guide.
+You should know this folder name from earlier on in this guide when you set the target path.

 Select Proton Directory where Ubisoft Connect is installed on the Steam Deck